MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-create-manage-session-pools.md

 **Applies to: Machine Learning Server 9.3 (R)**

 Fast connections to a web service are possible when you create sessions and load dependencies in advance.
-Sessions are available in a dedicated pool, where each session is an instance of the R interpreter.
-Dependences are pre-loaded once per web service and shared by all connections.
+Sessions are available in a pool dedicated to a specific web service, where each session is an instance of the R interpreter.
+Dependencies are pre-loaded once per web service and shared by all connections.
 For example, creating ten sessions in advance for a web service that uses numpy, pandas, scikit, revoscalepy, microsoftml, and azureml-model-management-sdk would result in ten instances of the Python interpreter and one copy of each module, shared by all connections.

 A dedicated session pool is a per-web-service, per-language construction.
-For each web service, two session pools are created, on each for R and Python, assuming both are installed on the Machine Learning Server.
+For each web service, two session pools are created, one each for R and Python, assuming both are installed on the Machine Learning Server.

 A web service having a dedicated session pool never requests connections from the generic session pool, not even when maximum sessions are reached.
 The generic session pool services only those web services that do not have dedicated resources.